hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 That can be surprisingly easy, let's define a function for single step backwards in the tree.
 This function would take a list of values, which are the values of the nodes in the current layer and produce another list which would contain the derivative prices in the next step.
 If we pass in a list with 4 items, we should get a list of 3 items, going down until we have only one item, which will be the derivative price.

 This is achieved thanks to **Seq.pairwise** which iterates over all consecutive values in the array - in our case the first item will be *P_up* and second *P_down*.

+The **BinomialPricing** option will be kept intact, our mode does not change, only the implementation does - since this is completely functional way, the model is passed to all the steps as parameter.

 ```ocaml
 let step (derPrice:float list) (pricing:BinomialPricing) =